naman-unthinkable/webhook-test/README.md

 Instead of creating an object inside a function, you can pass an object to a function.
 Likewise, AngularJS comes with several prebuilt services which are injected into the controller as dependencies.

 Setting Up Environment: You will need to get some libraries installed before you can use AngularJS for your web application.
-The steps below explain how angular can be downloaded to make it usable for applications.
-•	Open the link “https://angularjs.org/ ”, and click on “Download AngularJS”.
-•	You will see the modal and various options to include Angular JS in your application.
+The steps below explain how angular can be downloaded to make it usable for applications. o	Open the link “https://angularjs.org/ ”, and click on “Download AngularJS”. o	You will see the modal and various options to include Angular JS in your application.

-•       Download the file named “angular.min.js” by clicking on the Download button.
+o       Download the file named “angular.min.js” by clicking on the Download button.
 It is the minified version of “angular.js”.
-Save this file in the same folder used by your web application.
-•	CDN (Content Delivery Network) loads and delivers all web content and web pages from regional data centers to the user based on the specific geographic location of that center.
-Including the CDN as a source in the script of Angular JS benefits the application in a couple ways: Referring to Google’s CDN service will prevent a user from downloading the angular.js file in their system if your computer is the host of your application, and increased parallelism may decrease the sever load and increase speed and efficiency in the loading of webpages.
-•	Bower & NPM: Bower and NPM (Node package Manager) are the package components of several package managers for Client Side JavaScript.
+Save this file in the same folder used by your web application. o	CDN (Content Delivery Network) loads and delivers all web content and web pages from regional data centers to the user based on the specific geographic location of that center.
+Including the CDN as a source in the script of Angular JS benefits the application in a couple ways: Referring to Google’s CDN service will prevent a user from downloading the angular.js file in their system if your computer is the host of your application, and increased parallelism may decrease the sever load and increase speed and efficiency in the loading of webpages. o	Bower & NPM: Bower and NPM (Node package Manager) are the package components of several package managers for Client Side JavaScript.

 The Controller sets the communication between the Model and the View.
 The idea behind introducing a controller in this architecture is that it implements the separation of concern; in other words, it separates the user interface from the business logic and is written so that anything that has been updated in the model will automatically be updated in HTML by the controller without manually changing it in the view and vice versa.
 There exists one other framework that features a similar concept with a slight change in the controller concept, known as Model-view-viewmodel.
 Angular is designed in a way that it inherits the property of both of the models in order to get the best features out of its architecture.
 Since it does not have the exact property of the controller from the MVC pattern, developers have referred to it as Model-view- Whatever (MV*).
 Directives: AngularJS directives are used to extend HTML.
-They are special attributes that start with the ng- prefix.
-●	ng-app − This directive starts an AngularJS Application
+They are special attributes that start with the ng- prefix. o	ng-app − This directive starts an AngularJS Application

 Angular.js plays a vital role in bringing the front-end of applications into good action.
 Now that we are finished with the dynamic front-end of our application, it’s time to learn about a few server-side technologies: express.js, node.js and mongoDB.
 Express.js: Express.js is a lightweight, node.js based web application framework.
 This JavaScript framework provides several flexible and useful features to develop mobile as well as web applications using NodeJS.
-The following are some of the core features of the Express framework:
-▪	Set up middleware to respond to HTTP/RESTful Requests ▪	It can define a routing table to perform different HTTP operations ▪	Dynamically renders HTML Pages based on passing arguments to templates ▪	Provides all of the features provided by core Node.js ▪	Express prepares a thin layer; meaning that the performance is adequate ▪	Organizes the web application into an MVC architecture ▪	Manages everything from routes to rendering views and performing HTTP requests
+The following are some of the core features of the Express framework: o	Set up middleware to respond to HTTP/RESTful Requests o 	It can define a routing table to perform different HTTP operations o 	Dynamically renders HTML Pages based on passing arguments to templates o 	Provides all of the features provided by core Node.js o 	Express prepares a thin layer; meaning that the performance is adequate o 	Organizes the web application into an MVC architecture o 	Manages everything from routes to rendering views and performing HTTP requests

 Node.js: According to Nodejs.org, NodeJS is a JavaScript runtime or platform which has been built on Chrome v8’s JavaScript engine.
 This has become the fastest growing and most popular platform for building fast and scalable network applications.
 With the command ‘node’, it starts the google chrome v8 engine that enables the network to be accessible.
 It is possible to access the file in the machine or to listen to the network traffic, which is not possible using generic JavaScript.
 Any action that is possible to perform using ruby on rails or PHP is now possible to perform using JavaScript through NodeJS.
 Due to the extensively fast growing community and NPM, NodeJS is a very popular open source and cross platform application used to develop server side and networking applications.

-The following are some of the core features of Node.js framework:
-▪	Event driven application
-▪	Non-blocking, I/O Model
-▪	Web applications are more lightweight and efficient ▪	Public package repository, npm
-▪	Asynchronous application development
-▪	Applications are single threaded and easily scalable ▪	High Performance
+The following are some of the core features of Node.js framework: o 	Event driven application o 	Non-blocking, I/O Model o 	Web applications are more lightweight and efficient o 	Public package repository, npm o 	Asynchronous application development o 	Applications are single threaded and easily scalable o 	High Performance

 CREATING THE APPLICATION